michaelgirma/Inst126_FInal_Projects/README.md

 1. You need Python 3 downloaded on your local device

 # Getting Started
+A. JUST MENTIONING THAT THIS SECTION HERE COVERS ITEM 6.5 OF MY CHECKLIST
 1. create a copy of this file or just save the file somewhere on your computer, I would recommend a folder in your desktop
 2. Make sure you have Python installed.
 3. Run the script: